 Improper treatment goes to whether the correct treatment was chosen, and if the treatment was administered properly.

-consent goes to whether the doctor ensured that you knew and understood the risks associated with the treatment.
+Failure to provide informed consent goes to whether the doctor ensured that you knew and understood the risks associated with the treatment.